Hacktix/scribbltests/statcount/README.md

 The "Test" label will read either `OK` or `!XXh`.
 If it is not `OK`, the value shown instead of `XX` is what was expected based on the selected amount of NOPs.

-**Note:** Due to oddities with the first scanline after enabling LCD, test results with NOPs between 01h and 72h NOPs may not be accurate.
-The value displayed as `STAT` however is correct.

 ## Screenshots

 ### Test Failed